JONSASSE/432-2018/slides/class22/README.md

 5. The fastest-growing course in UC Berkeley’s history — Foundations of Data Science — [is being offered free online this spring](http://news.berkeley.edu/2018/03/29/berkeley-offers-its-fastest-growing-course-data-science-online-for-free/).
 The course teaches lots of useful stuff, all while coding in Python.
 [Very tempting](https://data.berkeley.edu/education/data-8x).

+6. Tidy Tuesday is a [thing you might be interested in](https://github.com/rfordatascience/tidytuesday/blob/master/README.md).

-6. On 2018-04-04 I corrected an error in the specification of the *p* value for the overdispersion test in our Class 19 slides, specifically the slides numbered 38-39.
+7. On 2018-04-04 I corrected an error in the specification of the *p* value for the overdispersion test in our Class 19 slides, specifically the slides numbered 38-39.
     - It now is: `cat("p value of overdispersion test: ", pchisq(sum(z^2), n-k, lower.tail=FALSE), "\n")`
     - Section 18.8.1 of [the Course Notes](https://thomaselove.github.io/432-notes/) has now been corrected on this point, too.

-7. If you are having trouble installing the `countreg` package, first, make sure you've upgraded to **R 3.4.4**, and then [try the approach suggested on our PACKAGES page](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).
+8. If you are having trouble installing the `countreg` package, first, make sure you've upgraded to **R 3.4.4**, and then [try the approach suggested on our PACKAGES page](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).
     - If that doesn't work, try [this workaround to put an old version of `countreg` on your machine](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/installing_countreg_workaround.pdf).
     - You'll know it worked if you can successfully generate a rootogram.

-8. If you don't have data for Project 2 yet, you might look at https://data.europa.eu/.
+9. If you don't have data for Project 2 yet, you might look at https://data.europa.eu/.
 It certainly seems like it might be useful.

-9. “This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
+10. “This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
 Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
-Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.”
-Check your email for an invitation that will get you access to all of DataCamp until the end of September.
+Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.” **Check your email for an invitation** that will get you access to all of DataCamp until the end of September.

 ## There IS a minute paper after today's class.